codefellows/portland-201d3/ProjectWeekGuide.md

 **IMPORTANT NOTE**: If you spend most of your time just navigating, you won't have a fair share of git commits under *your* github username, and will lose a **significant** percentage of points on your individual grade.
 Make sure you have a fair share of commits for all three languages (HTML, CSS, and JS).

 ### Technical Requirements

-- OOP: Encapsulate all data and functions (exceptions are possible, but get buy-in from an instructor first), and use object constructors and prototypical inheritance where appropriate.
 - Use AJAX to retrieve JSON or XML data.
 Write a higher order function (HOF) that makes the AJAX call.
 To use the HOF, pass a "next" function to it.
 The HOF should make the AJAX request and specify `next(data)` as the AJAX callback. `next()` should process `data`.
 You might have your `next` function call a VIEW function to display the data.
 The HOF itself deals with data, so it should be in a MODEL JavaScript file.
 - Functional-programming: Use array methods, higher-order functions, and at least one closure.
 - Persist your app's state using WebSQL or other database (if you do the extra credit item where you persist data in a server-side database, you don't need to use a local database).
 Write middleware that handles CRUD operations on your database.